Skip to main content

 • it is not possible to reduce this risk.

-This handbook will guide you through the Category 3 buy-out process and help you complete the steps involved.
+These guides provide information about the Category 3 buy-out process and the steps involved.

 Government funding for these projects